QuentinRa/blog.quentinra.dev/info/java/beginner/mcq.md

 <blockquote class="spoiler">
-It's <b>16</b> bits and not 8 like usual, because Java bet on UTF-16 but no UTF-8 was enough.
+It's <b>16</b> bits and not 8 like usual, because Java bet that we will use UTF-16 but, unfortunately for them, UTF-8 was the one that became the most used.
 </blockquote>

 <hr class="sl">

 **Question 3**

-Could you guess what's this code doing ?
+Could you guess what's this code doing?

 ```java
 class Math {